talarari/npm-scripts-help/README.md

 * scriptshelp must be an object.
 * "help-message" is a special property that will show a general message before the scripts docs.
 * add a key with a name matching any script you have in your npm scripts.
-values can be strings for single line description, arrays for multiline or objects. objects can contain any key and their value must be a string or a string array.
+values can be strings for single line description, arrays for multiline or objects.
+objects can contain any key as long as their value is a string or a string array.